-Through the program of ThéCell Research Projets the network encourages collaboration between members of the network and allows these research partnerships
+Through the program of ThéCell Research Projets the network supports collaboration between members of the network and allows these research partnerships

 to develop new original research projects.
-To be admissible a project must comprise at least 3 members of ThéCell from at least two universities.
+To be admissible a project must comprise at least 3 members of ThéCell from at least two institutions.

 |Title and abstract||AXE|

 |Preclinical study of the bone healing potential of a new biological bone filler substitute||I.|